 - Product/category hierarchy changes not done through a document

 - External document changes linked from a URL answer

 - Changes to Search Configuration settings such as industry dictionary

 The actions listed above are not typical daily functions.
-You can run the full crawl by queueing it through Collection Setup.
+You can run the full crawl by queuing it through Collection Setup.

-The full crawl does take longer than an incremental crawl; if you so choose, you could use Find to make a modification to affected documents so that the incremental crawl would pick them up again.
+The full crawl does take longer than an incremental crawl as it will recrawl and then reindex each published article.
+If you so choose, you could use Find to make a modification to affected documents so that the incremental crawl would pick them up again.
 This could be accomplished, for example, by adding or removing a dummy view to the articles.
 That would avoid the need for a full run where the changes do not affect all documents.

 The full indexer job Index Processing and Maintenance removes deleted, unpublished, and prior-version articles from the search index entirely.
 The incremental job only flags them as removed so that they are not returned in search results.
 For this reason, it could cause a small performance gain to run Index Processing and Maintenance periodically or after large changes to the knowledge base.